 | Stadio Cornaredo | Lugano | 6,300 |

-The season employs the Scottish model format: all teams play each other three times (33 matches), then split into Championship (top 6) and Relegation (bottom 6) groups for five additional matches each.
+The season follows the Scottish model format: all teams play each other three times (33 matches), and then split into Championship (top 6) and Relegation (bottom 6) groups for five additional matches each.

 |---|---|---|---|---|---|---|---|---|---|